Greetings, I’m Gita

 Offer simple, self-managed herbal and nutritional solutions to help you prevent and manage your health conditions, based on sound knowledge, and best practices.

 Work with you and your team of healthcare professionals to meet your wellness goals.
-This means your active participation and compliance to herbal protocols is crucial.

 Recognize your uniqueness and complexity, and the importance of building resilience, strengthening the life-force, and helping you feel empowered to self-direct the course of your own physical, emotional-psychological recovery from illness or trauma back to wholeness and vibrant well-being